 Unfortunately, buying the Hario Woodneck will set you back a lot more money than a pour-over cone.
 However, this is still a top choice for Japanese coffee makers so shouldn’t be overlooked.

 If you like a darker roast or a more chocolatey coffee then the style you’ll get from your drip pot coffee maker will be very pleasing.
 Even though it costs more than pour over cones and some French press coffee makers, it’s still not expensive.
 And it looks 100x better.
-So we’re calling it good value even if you only base it on looks.
+So, we think it’s good value on looks alone.

 Siphon brewing can produce incredibly complex and rich coffee due to the total immersion of the grounds, like a French Press or AeroPress.
 But it has the added bonus of consistent temperature control, like the pour over method.